5 tips on how to shop safer online

 What is Safer Internet Day?

 Safer Internet Day was started as an EU project in 2004 and over 50 countries worldwide participated.
 The purpose of the day is to promote a safe and responsible use of the Internet and social media, especially among children and young people.
-The theme this year is "Be the change: unite for a better internet".
+The theme 2018 is "Create, connect and share respect: A better internet starts with you!".